joeyjumper94/ppm_dlc/README.md

 if set to 1, updating your pony type via concommand will work unless the corresponding hook returns false

 otherwise it won't work unless the hook returns true

 |

-'ppm_dlc_alicorn_chance','1'

-what percentage of the time does a pony with wings and a horn get designated as an alicorn?

-|